onap/integration-simulators-nf-simulator-ves-client/README.md

 Note: Manually deployed templates, or actually existing ones, but modified inside the templates catalog '/app/templates', will be automatically synchronized with schemas stored inside the database.
 That means that a user can dynamically change the template content using vi editor at simulator container, as well as use any editor at any machine and then push the changes to the template folder.
 All the changes will be processed 'on the fly' and accessible via the rest API.

 ### Periodic events
-Simulator has ability to send event periodically.
+ves-client has ability to send events periodically.
 Rest API support parameters:
 * repeatCount - count of times that event will be sent to VES
 * repeatInterval - interval (in second) between two events.
 (Checkout example to see how to use them)

 ### Patching
-User is able to provide patch in request, which will be merged into template.
+User is able to provide a patch in request, which will be merged into template.

 Warning: Patch should be a valid json object (no json primitives nor json arrays are allowed as a full body of patch).

-This mechanism allows to override part of template.
+This mechanism allows overriding parts of template.
-If in "patch" section there are additional parameters (absent in template), those parameters with values will be added to event.
+If in "patch" section there are additional parameters (absent in the template), those parameters with values will be added to event.
 Patching mechanism supports also keywords that enables automatic value generation of appropriate type

 ### Keyword support
-Simulator supports corresponding keywords:
+ves-client supports corresponding keywords:
 - \#RandomInteger(start,end) - substitutes keyword with random positive integer within given range (range borders inclusive)
 - \#RandomPrimitiveInteger(start,end) - the same as #RandomInteger(start,end), but returns long as result
 - \#RandomInteger -  substitutes keyword with random positive integer